TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 ### Detect new SID group (e.g. for mail capabilites)

-Indicates a user created a security-enabled global group
+Indicates a user created a security-enabled global group, output will provide SID, group name, group domain, privileges etc.
 ```kql
 event.code: 4727
 ```
 OR
-Indicates a user added a user/group/computer to a security-enabled global group, which can be used for permissions and rights.
+Indicates a user added a user/group/computer to a security-enabled global group, which can be used for permissions and rights, output will provide SID, group name, group domain, privileges etc.
 ```kql
 event.code: 4728
 ```